skaelz/skaelz/README.md

 Reach out at nolanmarkwinn@gmail.com, 360-908-7984, or at my LinkedIn [https://www.linkedin.com/in/nolanwinn/].
 Beyond data, I'm passionate about agricultrual philanthropy, exotic reptiles, and the great outdoors!

-Looking forward to connecting and exploring data opportunities with you!
+Looking forward to connecting and driving growth for your team!